zchee/kubernetes-docs/docs/admin/kube-scheduler.md

                                                  VolumeScheduling=true|false (BETA - default=true)
                                                  VolumeSubpath=true|false (default=true)
   -h, --help                                     help for kube-scheduler
-      --kube-api-burst int32                     Burst to use while talking with kubernetes apiserver (default 100) --kube-api-content-type string             Content type of requests sent to apiserver. (default "application/vnd.kubernetes.protobuf")
+      --kube-api-burst int32                     DEPRECATED: burst to use while talking with kubernetes apiserver (default 100)
+      --kube-api-content-type string             DEPRECATED: content type of requests sent to apiserver. (default "application/vnd.kubernetes.protobuf")
-      --kube-api-qps float32                     QPS to use while talking with kubernetes apiserver (default 50) --kubeconfig string                        Path to kubeconfig file with authorization and master location information.
+      --kube-api-qps float32                     DEPRECATED: QPS to use while talking with kubernetes apiserver (default 50) --kubeconfig string                        DEPRECATED: path to kubeconfig file with authorization and master location information.
       --leader-elect                             Start a leader election client and gain leadership before executing the main loop.
 Enable this when running replicated components for high availability. (default true)
       --leader-elect-lease-duration duration     The duration that non-leader candidates will wait after observing a leadership renewal until attempting to acquire leadership of a led but unrenewed leader slot.
 This is effectively the maximum duration that a leader can be stopped before it is replaced by another candidate.
 This is only applicable if leader election is enabled. (default 15s)
       --leader-elect-renew-deadline duration     The interval between attempts by the acting master to renew a leadership slot before it stops leading.
 This must be less than or equal to the lease duration.
 This is only applicable if leader election is enabled. (default 10s)
       --leader-elect-resource-lock endpoints     The type of resource object that is used for locking during leader election.
 Supported options are endpoints (default) and `configmaps`. (default "endpoints")
       --leader-elect-retry-period duration       The duration the clients should wait between attempting acquisition and renewal of a leadership.
 This is only applicable if leader election is enabled. (default 2s)
-      --lock-object-name string                  Define the name of the lock object. (default "kube-scheduler") --lock-object-namespace string             Define the namespace of the lock object. (default "kube-system") --log-flush-frequency duration             Maximum number of seconds between log flushes (default 5s) --master string                            The address of the Kubernetes API server (overrides any value in kubeconfig) --policy-config-file string                File with scheduler policy configuration.
+      --lock-object-name string                  DEPRECATED: define the name of the lock object. (default "kube-scheduler") --lock-object-namespace string             DEPRECATED: define the namespace of the lock object. (default "kube-system") --log-flush-frequency duration             Maximum number of seconds between log flushes (default 5s) --master string                            The address of the Kubernetes API server (overrides any value in kubeconfig) --policy-config-file string                DEPRECATED: file with scheduler policy configuration.
 This file is used if policy ConfigMap is not provided or --use-legacy-policy-config=true
-      --policy-configmap string                  Name of the ConfigMap object that contains scheduler's policy configuration.
+      --policy-configmap string                  DEPRECATED: name of the ConfigMap object that contains scheduler's policy configuration.
 It must exist in the system namespace before scheduler initialization if --use-legacy-policy-config=false.
 The config must be provided as the value of an element in 'Data' map with the key='policy.cfg'
-      --policy-configmap-namespace string        The namespace where policy ConfigMap is located.
+      --policy-configmap-namespace string        DEPRECATED: the namespace where policy ConfigMap is located.
 The kube-system namespace will be used if this is not provided or is empty. (default "kube-system")
+      --port int                                 DEPRECATED: the port on which to serve HTTP insecurely without authentication and authorization.
+If 0, don't serve HTTPS at all.
+See --secure-port instead. (default 10251)
-      --port int32                               The port that the scheduler's http service runs on (default 10251) --profiling                                Enable profiling via web interface host:port/debug/pprof/ --scheduler-name string                    Name of the scheduler, used to select which pods will be processed by this scheduler, based on pod's "spec.schedulerName". (default "default-scheduler")
+      --profiling                                DEPRECATED: enable profiling via web interface host:port/debug/pprof/ --scheduler-name string                    DEPRECATED: name of the scheduler, used to select which pods will be processed by this scheduler, based on pod's "spec.schedulerName". (default "default-scheduler")
-      --use-legacy-policy-config                 When set to true, scheduler will ignore policy ConfigMap and uses policy config file
+      --use-legacy-policy-config                 DEPRECATED: when set to true, scheduler will ignore policy ConfigMap and uses policy config file
       --version version[=true]                   Print version information and quit --write-config-to string                   If set, write the configuration values to this file and exit.
 ```

-###### Auto generated by spf13/cobra on 21-Apr-2018
+###### Auto generated by spf13/cobra on 19-May-2018